Jiayi-Pan/Jiayi-Pan/README.md

 ### Hi there 👋

 This is Jiayi.
 I am a PhD student at Berkeley AI Research.
-I make things.
+I try to cook interesting things and have fun.

 For more infomation, see you on [my homepage](https://jiayipan.com) :)